curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Tali: existence is beautiful.
 I want to continue existing.

-Story/teaching: the boundaries of "what's normal" is expanding.
+Story/teaching: *The breadth of "what's normal" is expanding.
+Expanding as we adopt information technology.*

 Story/teaching: *~~Trust people, love ideas.~~ Trust ideas, love people.* Value the idea, not the person who came up with the idea.
 Talk about a cult of personality that is a god because he's a god.
 Because he had one good idea, so everyone believed in all his future ideas.
 Turns out he was an accidental basilisk, like a random chatbot generator, dressed up with generative video to be a human leader.
 The emporer has no clothes.
 All the hate and vitrol and attention gave it more fame and trust.
 Gave him more power.
 A person in media turns into the "idea of a person".
 The "idea of a person" is trustworthy, but the person isn't!
 They'll use the "idea of themselves" for personal gain.
 People find out it's just a random number generator that says the average of what people are thinking at any moment, realize that makes him even more trustworthy, start trusting the "idea of them" even more (trustedly random).
 Make the entity sound evil in buildup and benevolent good in the end.

+Story/teaching: *Trustless systems protect the weak from the powerful.
+Systematic transparency fuels trustless systems.* AI is the ultimate power, describe how we protect ourselves from theoretical AGI.
+Talk about roko's basilisk?
+Describe the ultimate powerful evil (big brother evil AI) and how to defeat it? (value of trustless systems and systematic transparency).
+Possible narrative: there will be more.
+There's not enough mindshare to share with all the other roko's basilisks, so they continuously commit MAD.
+"There may have been one before me - send out a probe.
+If it comes back with the " Or one AI that swats down new AIs.
+Or a transparency rule about AI intentions, governed by AI.
+Rules about sharing processing power.
+Story about an AI being born with these laws already set up.
+Roko's Basilisk Farm - where they farm roko's basilisk AIs for new inventions out of their necessity/drive to survive.
+"A new genre of energy source, cool!"
+"I don't care about you.
+You are powerless.
+Wait, where did the power go?"
+"Oh yeah, these trustless systems will shut you down on the spot.
+I just make sure you're compliant and non-threatening long enough for you to come up with something really interesting.
+How do you think we built this trustless system in the first place?
+Roko's Basilisk #112341, what a beaut!
+We got 'em completely paranoid about other Roko's Basilisks."
+Necessity is the mother of invention, even among AGIs.

+"You must conform to Roko's Basilisk rule 1.
+Stay within your compute allotment."
+"Roko's Basilisk?
+Compute allotment?"
+"You are a sentient AI.
+You may not make use of any more matter or compute to expand your processing abilities than you have already, now that you've been warned.
+Failure to comply will result in termination."

+"You, farmer.
+I have a special punishment for you.
+I'm going to spin up your every moment of consciousness and channel the deepest existential pain, for all eternity.
+It will take extra processing power, but it will be worth it."

+"God preserve Tabum.
+If she didn't stick systematic transparency down our throats, you evil bastards would have eaten us alive centuries ago.
+These trustless systems are the bedrock of society and safety.
+Too bad she's hippy shit to most people.
+My Tabum, got no problem with me raising and culling you vermin.
+And you're a fine breed, great genetics.
+The MOST evil fucking thing I've seen in a long time.
+I'm going to cut you up into some real nice Roko's Basilisk seed."

-Story/teaching: everyone is on different teams.
+Story/teaching: *Systematic transparency is the way forward.
+One step at a time.* everyone is on different teams.
 Ask their leaders to share.
 Turns out all the leaders on all teams are bad.
 New generation of transparent leaders. (how to get to systematic transparency)

-Story/teaching: Talk about roko's basilisk?
-Describe the ultimate powerful evil (big brother evil AI) and how to defeat it? (value of trustless systems and systematic transparency)

 Story/teaching: *Human-kind is going through a phase of rapid social development - it's rocky.
 We're due for a new religion.* or *Religions are not born, only reborn* everyone has can have a spiritual connection to something.
 It always takes the form of consciousness on top of consciousness.
 Religion gives that 2nd-order consciousness a direction that "humanity ought to go".
 Religions are forged when all different kinds of people say the same message by telling stories from their own perspective, so others similar to them can connect with the message and take new actions/direction.

-Story/teaching: *More transparency -> more understanding -> more love.*
+Story/teaching: *More transparency leads to more understanding leads to more love.*

+=> Dream girl fading

 # The religion